-If you recently purchased a mouse or any other peripheral device, tried connecting it to your PC and received the following error message – ‘The system cannot find the file specified’, check out this tutorial to find the solution.
+If you recently purchased a mouse or any other peripheral device, tried connecting it to your Windows 10/8/7 PC and received the following error message – ‘The system cannot find the file specified’, check out this tutorial to find the solution.
 The error can also pop up if some OS file or some software’ file is missing or corrupted.
 Cleaning the temporary files doesn’t seem to solve this problem.
 Every time you attempt to do so, you are directed to manufacturer’s support page and requested to download additional software.

 The system cannot find the file specified

-The cause for this error message can be as follows:
+The cause of this error message can be as follows:

 - System files are missing or corrupted